-Military service provides opportunities for a learning in a wide range of areas of study.
-Credit may be granted for satisfactory completion of the following (or other means as described in the general policy):
+Military service provides opportunities for learning in a wide range of areas of study.
+Schools can grant credit for satisfactory completion of the following (or other means as described in the general policy):

-- 1. Military service, including basic training, as determined through established crosswalks of learning outcomes comparison to specific college courses. - 2.
-Military service schools and specific training as recommended by the American Council of Education (ACE).
+- 1. Military service, including basic training, as determined through established crosswalks of learning outcomes comparison to specific college courses. - Military service schools and specific training as recommended by the American Council of Education (ACE).
 See ACE publication, "Guide to the Evaluation of Educational Experiences in the Armed Forces." - 3.
 United States Armed Forces Institute courses. - 4.
-DANTES subject standard tests (DSSTs) using the minimum score and credit amount based on ACE credit recommendations.

-5. Portfolio assessment.
+DANTES subject standard tests (DSSTs) using the minimum score and credit amount based on ACE credit recommendations. - 5.
+Portfolio assessment.